-When you set up your topics in Agility's Monitoring and run a search with social media types selected in the topic set up, you're likely to see some social media results from Facebook and Twitter.
+When you first set up your topics in and run a search with social media types selected in the topic set up, you're likely to see some social media results from Facebook, Twitter, Instagram and YouTube.
 These results will give you a general idea of how the topic is being covered on social media, but this is not a comprehensive search of everything that can be made available in Agility.

-If you're looking for all Tweets or public Facebook posts that meet the criteria of your topic search, you will first want to set up a subscription.
-By setting up a subscription, you can pull all relevant results from Twitter and Facebook into the 'pool' from which the topic searches pull results.
+If you're looking for all social media posts that meet the criteria of your topic search, you will first want to set up a subscription.
+By setting up a subscription, you can pull all relevant results from Twitter, Facebook, YouTube and Instagram into the 'pool' from which the topic searches pull results.

 Setting up a subscription is very easy!
-First, choose whether you'd like to set up a Facebook or Twitter search by selecting the appropriate radio button.
+First, choose whether you'd like to set up a search by selecting the appropriate radio button.
 You would then fill out the fields as you prefer:

-This means one subscription will pull in content from one social media platform.
-If you wish to pull in content from both Twitter and Facebook, two subscriptions would be required - one for Twitter, one for Facebook.
+One subscription will pull in content from one social media platform.
+If you wish to pull in content from multiple platforms, multiple subscriptions would be required.

 It's important to note that these subscriptions are not retroactive.
-Once you set up a subscription, Agility will begin 'pulling in' matching Tweets or Facebook posts from that moment forward.
+Once you set up a subscription, Agility will begin 'pulling in' matching posts from that moment forward.

 Once you have your subscription set up, you may then run your topic search in the future and view relevant results as they come in.

 Please keep in mind there are annual quotas/limitations to the total number of Tweets you may pull.